IRS Penalty Guide

 Is there a minimum failure to file penalty?

 Yes.
-If a return is filed more than 60 days after the due date (including extensions), the minimum penalty is the lesser of $510 (for 2024 returns, adjusted for inflation) or 100% of the unpaid tax.
+If a return is filed more than 60 days after the due date (including extensions), the minimum penalty is the lesser of $525 (for returns required to be filed in 2026; adjusted annually for inflation) or 100% of the unpaid tax.

 Does the penalty apply if I do not owe any tax?